svandragt/pyshed/README.md

 # pyshed
-Simple Docker image for running Python projects with Poetry.
+Simple Docker image for running zero configuration Python projects with Poetry dependency management.

 Getting python up and running can be difficult.
 This docker image provides a [recent version of Python](https://hub.docker.com/_/python), with [Poetry](https://python-poetry.org/) for packaging and dependency management ready to use for your project, without any additional setup.